Recognized as one of Manitoba's Top Employers (2017)

 - Artis REIT manages a workplace health and wellness committee to support employee efforts to achieve work-life balance and provides free access to an onsite fitness facility

-- Artis REIT lets everyone share in the company's financial success with year-end bonuses and a profit-sharing plan
+- Along with matching RSP contributions, Artis REIT lets employees share in the company's financial success with year-end bonuses and a profit-sharing plan

 While the size of its workforce has grown rapidly in recent years, Artis REIT strives to maintain an inclusive and collaborative workplace culture.